BluSteve/trikkle/README.md

 A helper class [FunctionRacer](src/main/java/org/trikkle/FunctionRacer.java) is provided to help you race two functions and take the result of the first one that finishes, interrupting the rest.
-Useful if you have multiple ways to get to a result and you don't know ahead of time which would be faster.
+Useful if you have multiple ways to get to a result, and you don't know ahead of time which would be faster.

 ### Automatic Link Generation

+Another way to make links is to declare output datums and then have Trikkle deduce the nodes and links implicitly.

 Below is an example of various ways to declare input and output datums.
 You can use the `@Input` and `@Output` annotations, the `alias()` function or just manually setting datum names.
 The `toFullLinks` method will convert the half links into full links by using one another as context.
 So if one arc outputs `2a` as a datum and another arc needs `2a` then the nodes will be created automatically.

+Moreover, if no set of output nodes are passed into HalfLink's constructor, it will create a node containing all of its output datums by default. **An analogous feature exists in Link.**

 It's recommended that you visualize the graphs to verify their correctness after using half links.